5l1v3r1/WexAPI/README.md

 # WexAPI
-WexLibrary Easy way to use the Wex.nz Public API.
+WexLibrary easy way to use the Wex.nz Public API.

 Their site https://wex.nz/